hbldh/tpopp/tpopp.rst

 code written but rather describing both the intented and unintended effects of the coding.

 .. note::

+	This talk will present four years worth of spare time coding, focusing very little on the actual code written but rather describing both the intented and unintended effects of the coding.

 	Almost all projects lead to some kind of increase in knowledge, but I will not list all the things I learned during the projects.
 If I did I would talk all day and you would find it